4. Pre-Journey Checks

 Attention

-If the door is not locked properly, the vehicle may emit a warning sound while in motion.
+If the door is not locked properly, the vehicle will emit a warning sound when the vehicle begins moving.

 Warning